Still Woman Enough (album)

 Still Woman Enough is the forty-sixth and final solo studio album by American country music singer-songwriter Loretta Lynn.
 It was released on March 19, 2021, by Legacy Recordings.
 The album was produced by Lynn's daughter Patsy Lynn Russell and John Carter Cash, the son of Johnny Cash and June Carter Cash.
 The album shares its title with Lynn's 2002 autobiography.

-The album was the fourth in a planned series of five albums recorded at Cash Cabin Studio in Hendersonville, Tennessee, following Full Circle (2016), White Christmas Blue (2016), and Wouldn't It Be Great (2018).
+The album was recorded at Cash Cabin Studio in Hendersonville, Tennessee, following Full Circle (2016), White Christmas Blue (2016), and Wouldn't It Be Great (2018).
 The album is a mixture of new songs and new versions of songs Lynn has previously recorded.

 Background

 Following the release of 2018's Wouldn't It Be Great, which had to be postponed several times after Lynn suffered a stroke in May 2017, she took a hiatus from releasing new music throughout 2019 and 2020.
 Her musical output during these two years totaled just two songs.
 She and sister Peggy Sue were featured on the song "Put It Off Until Tomorrow" from sister Crystal Gayle's album You Don't Know Me in 2019 and Lynn released one single in 2020, a cover of Patsy Cline's hit "I Fall to Pieces", to promote her book Me & Patsy Kickin' Up Dust: My Friendship with Patsy Cline.

 On January 2, 2021, Lynn teased the possibility of a new album in a Facebook post saying, "I am so glad it's a new year!
 I'm looking forward to some new projects in 2021."

 The album cover features Lynn wearing a newly designed couture dress inspired by the dress she wore on the cover of her 1971 album Coal Miner's Daughter.
 It was specifically created for the album by her long-time dressmaker Tim Cobb.